azzarelli/VET4NeRF/README.md

 ### Custom Frame Modificatier

 The class-method `Editor.modify` can take the argument `func=myCustomFunction`.
-The following block demonstrates custom function definition:
+Argumens for the custom function are shown in the following code block.

 ```
 def myCustomFunction(frame:np.ndarray, id:int, ref:dict):